-The good news?
-Frequent illness can be very normal in childhood.
-Exposure to new environments (and new germs) helps build up children’s natural immunity; in fact, it’s perfectly normal for your child to come down with respiratory and/or stomach bugs six to eight times each year!
+Back to school means a lot of things: new backpacks, new subjects to learn…and new germs.
+Frequent illness is a normal part of childhood – in fact, it’s perfectly normal for your child to come down with respiratory and/or stomach bugs six to eight times each year!

 - Practice healthy habits at home

 - Get organized with your child’s school